nds-org/nds-org.github.io/_posts/2018-06-06-rookinkubernetes.md

 This document serves as a high-level overview or introduction to some basic concepts and patterns surrounding Rook.

-All of this is explained in much better detail by their official documentation: https://rook.github.io/docs/rook/master/
+All of this is explained in much better detail by [their official documentation](https://rook.github.io/docs/rook/master/)

-Source code is also available here: https://github.com/rook/rook
+Source code is also available [here](https://github.com/rook/rook)

 ## Prerequisites
 Minimum Version: Kubernetes v1.7 or higher is supported by Rook.